Endrulis/Endrulis/README.md

 - 🚀 Started in **2017** with **C++**
 - 💻 **7000+ hours** of coding experience
-- 🔭 Currently studying in college, exploring technology, and seeking growth opportunities.
+- 🔭 Currently studying in college and already had real internship experience with Laravel, Vue.js, Prestashop, Wordpress.
 - 🌱 Studied Java + Spring Boot for 600 hours in the Bootcamp
 - ⚡ Fun fact: strong at chess